jrnold/acw_onset_markets/doc/notes/actions.md

 	- Denial, reaction to 76.63.
 	- Dec 8, Thaddeus Stevens intro a bill to issue \$200 mn, relapse to 75.19.
 	- Dec 9, Thaddeus Stevents admits no chance of passage. *Congressional Globe*, 37 Cong.
 3d Sess. pp. 23, 145.
 NYT, Dec 9, 1862.
-	- Jan 8, Committee of Ways and Means submitted measure authorize increase fo 300 mn.
+	- Jan 8, Committee of Ways and Means submitted measure authorize increase of 300 mn.
 Fall to 72.99
 	- Jan 14, House passes joint res for issue of 100 mn to pay army and navy.
 Fall to 67.57.
 	- Acquiescence of the Senate causes "slight further decline"
 	- Ways and Means bill passed and sent to Senate, notes to 65.90 (Jan 26)